Enhancing customer and colleague experience with employee feedback

-“Metrics-wise, I’m super interested in the employee Net Promoter Score (eNPS), particularly as having this data will help us work towards and evidence our objective of becoming recognised as a great place to work, particularly within in the care sector, and it’s a tangible KPI for our leaders to improve against.
+“Metrics-wise, I’m super interested in the employee Net Promoter Score (eNPS), particularly as having this data will help us work towards and evidence our objective of becoming a top three employer in the care sector and it’s a tangible KPI for our leaders to improve against.
 The fact Hive lets you segment data also means I can give divisional eNPS to our COO and MDs and team eNPS to our managers, which is huge, so every manager will now have accountability for improving the score within their teams.

 And that’s the beauty of this product (Hive)—the segmentation.
 Rather than getting a huge load of data to sift through and forward on, I absolutely love that we can drill down and go granular into different subsets, demographics, topics, and so on.
 It’s honestly going to be massive.
 In fact, when I presented the reporting features to our CEO Mark Adams recently, he said,“Wow, this is going to be a real game-changer!”

 Love that!
 So you’ve already run a few pilot surveys to particular subsets of your organisation; how have people enjoyed using their Hive voice?

 “We did a number of pilot surveys to a number of different groups to test things like different question sets, and different audience types and all were really successful.
 I definitely wasn’t expecting things to run as smoothly as they did, that’s for sure!